Learning Signal Temporal Logic through Neural Network for Interpretable Classification: INTRODUCTION

-\textbf{Contributions:} First, we propose a template-free neural network architecture for the classification of time series that can always be directly translated to an STL formula.
+\textbf{Contributions:} First, we propose a template-free neural network architecture with given fragments for the classification of time-series signals.
+The network can be interpreted as level-one STL formulae.
 Our proposed models rely on novel activation functions, especially on two new components: a compact way to represent time intervals for temporal operators, and a sound, differentiable approximation to the maximum operator.
 As an additional contribution, we introduce a synthetic dataset containing prototypical behaviors inspired by autonomous driving situations.
 We use this dataset to evaluate the performance of our methods, showing that we are able to achieve high efficiency and automatically extract qualitatively meaningful features of the data.
 More broadly, we hope this dataset will serve as a benchmark for future work in the classification of time series.